amitxv/PC-Tuning/docs/post-install.md

         - In the ``Apps -> Optional features`` section, uninstall everything apart from ``WMIC``, ``Notepad (system)`` and ``WordPad``

+    - Both:

+        - In the start menu, *uninstall* the residual links for applications.
+Keep in mind that these applications aren't actually installed, they get installed only if the user clicks on them so do not accidentally click on them

 - Restart your PC once to apply the changes above (do not boot into Linux without a full restart beforehand)

 ## Handle Bloatware with Linux